mehmetcc/gene-tonic/README.md

 # How to Run

-running is pretty straightforward.
+Running is pretty straightforward.
 You just have to import GASolver then run
 ```scala
 GASolver.solve()
 ```